1. Koes Bersaudara

 June 29, 1965, Jakarta

 Formed in Jakarta in 1960, Koes Bersaudara (the Koes Brothers) helped to introduce rock music to Indonesia.
 Unfortunately, founding president Sukarno banned Western rock music in 1963, deeming it counter-revolutionary.
-So, when the band was asked to play at a private party at a colonel’s house in June 1965 and started singing the Beatles’ I Saw Her Standing There, a mob of Sukarno’s goons began throwing stones at the house.
+In June 1965, Koes Bersaudara played at a private party at a colonel’s house in Jakarta.
+When the band started singing the Beatles’ I Saw Her Standing There, a mob of Sukarno’s goons began throwing stones at the house.
 The next day, the four brothers were arrested.
-Denied legal representation, the members were imprisoned without trial.
+Denied legal representation, they were imprisoned without trial.
 Seven weeks later, Sukarno told a youth rally, “Do not be like your friends, the Koes Brothers.
 There are many Indonesian songs, so why be like Elvis?”
-Koes Bersaudara was released on September 29, on the eve of the failed military coup that precipitated Sukarno’s downfall amid mass killings.
+Koes Bersaudara were released on September 29, on the eve of the failed military coup that precipitated Sukarno’s downfall amid mass killings.
 Suharto took power and lifted the ban on rock music.
-Koes Bersaudara in 1969 changed its name to Koes Plus and went on to become Indonesia’s most beloved band.
+Koes Bersaudara in 1969 changed their name to Koes Plus and went on to become Indonesia’s most beloved band.

 2. Bee Gees